SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - seygai – the action that follows those loving words

-- magizh koL dheyvam – celestial beings (residing in heaven etc) who have better bhOgya (joy), bhOgOpakaraNa (tools for enjoyment) and bhOga sthAnam (abodes of enjoyment) in comparison to that of humans.
+- magizh koL dheyvam – celestial beings (residing in heaven etc) who have better bhOgya (joy), bhOgOprakaraNa (tools for enjoyment) and bhOga sthAnam (abodes of enjoyment) in comparison with those of humans.

 - ulOgam – As said in “lOkyatha ithi lOka:” (because it is seen, it is called lOka), achith (insentient matter), which is perceivable through our five senses (eyes, ears, nose, tongue, skin).